DerFuchs/DeFiChain-for-Google-Sheets/README.md

 <!-- ABOUT THE PROJECT -->
 ## About DeFiChain for Google Sheets

-This adds the ability to import balances and other data from the DeFiChain Blockchain into Google Sheets by requesting data from the official DeFiChain APIs.
+This adds the ability to insert and update balances and other data from the DeFiChain Blockchain into Google Sheets by requesting data from the official DeFiChain APIs.

 <!-- INSTALLATION -->